Armstrong World Industries (AWI) Q2 2017 Results - Earnings Call Transcript

 Garik S. Shmois - Longbow Research LLC

 Okay.
 Thanks.
-And then, just my follow-up question is last week a competitor talked about staffing up in Architectural Specialties.
+And then, just a follow-up question is last week a competitor talked about staffing up in Architectural Specialties.
 You were kind enough to answer a question regarding the competitive landscape by segment.
 But I'm wondering if you can talk about maybe the medium-term outlook in Architectural if the competitive environment does change, how well do you feel that you're protected against that?

 Victor D. Grizzle - Armstrong World Industries, Inc.